 To preserve and enhance the rule of law in El Dorado County by providing all persons a fair, efficient, and accessible forum for resolving disputes, protecting public safety, and righting wrongs.

-Child Custody Mediation: Focusing on the Child's Needs
+Child Custody Recommending Counseling: Focusing on the Child's Needs

 When parents separate or divorce, decisions need to be made about where the children will live and how they will be cared for.
 These are important decisions.
 Sometimes they are also the most difficult.
 California law states that when parents cannot reach an agreement, they must first meet with a professional mediator before they can go to court.